 d.
-Provision for expected credit losses of trade receivables and contract assets
+Provision for expected credit losses of trade receivables and contract assets date, the historical observed default rates are updated and changes in the forward-looking estimates are analyzed.

 The Group uses a provision matrix to calculate ECLs for receivables.
 The provision rates are based on days past due for groupings of various customer segments that have similar loss pattern.